Maiasaura1325/CSA-labs/README.md

 # CSA-labs

-A collection of my CSA labs in Mr. Pittman's class This is for checking your work, not copying
+A collection of my CSA labs in Mr. Pittman's class This is for checking your work, not copying.
+If you aren't in SLHS then ignore this lol